 The CRIT Program focuses on an unfolding interactive surgical case divided into three modules following a geriatric patient from presentation to the emergency department to hospital discharge.
 Each module includes evidence-based mini-lectures on topics in geriatrics, small group interactive exercises, and seminars designed to enhance teaching and leadership skills.
 Chief Residents and Program Directors also attend consultation sessions to develop an action plan for a project to be carried out through the Chief Residency year.

-This year's CRIT Program retreat will be held at the Cliff House in Ogunquit, Maine, from Friday, June 1 - Sunday, June 3, 2018.
+This year's CRIT Program retreat will be held at the Ocean's Edge in Cape Cod from Friday, May 31 - Sunday, June 2, 2019.

 Please contact Janet Seo at [email protected] for more information.
 Thank you for your interest in the CRIT Program in the Care of Older Adults!

-CRIT aims to foster collaboration among disciplines in the management of complex older patients; its goals are to:
+CRIT aims to foster collaboration among disciplines in the management of complex older patients.

 - Incorporate geriatric principles into teaching and administrative roles as Chief Residents